Fun Blends: Fifty Shades of Earl Grey

-After a variety of local artists have had the fun of producing logos for my tea bar’s house blends, I thought it was about time to do another one myself.
-Since drawing isn’t my strong suit, I decided to pick a blend where I could work from a stock photo to start, and that would be Fifty Shades of Earl Grey.
+After a variety of local artists had been having the fun of producing logos for our house blends, I thought it was about time to do another one myself.
+Since drawing isn’t my strong suit, I decided to pick a blend where I could work from a stock photo to start, and Fifty Shades of Earl Grey would be a good one to start with.

 50 Shades of Earl Grey logo